Terry Duerod: Professional career

 When Vitale accepted the coaching job with the NBA's Detroit Pistons in 1979, the Pistons selected Duerod in the third round of the 1979 NBA draft.
 Duerod averaged 9.3 points per game during his rookie season in the NBA, shooting 47 percent from the field.
-After the Pistons replaced Vitale with Richie Adubato, however, Duerod was left unprotected in the 1980 NBA Expansion Draft, where he was selected by the Dallas Mavericks.
-During his time with the Pistons, Terry would play alongside University of Detroit teammates Tyler and Long.
+After the Pistons replaced Vitale with Richie Adubato, however, Duerod was left unprotected in the 1980 NBA expansion draft, in which he was selected by the Dallas Mavericks.
+During his time with the Pistons, Terry would play alongside University of Detroit teammates Terry Tyler and John Long.

 Duerod played only eighteen games for Dallas before being waived.
 He was then signed by the Boston Celtics, with whom he would become a fan favorite as the team's twelfth man.
 Celtics fans often chanted "Doooo!" whenever Duerod entered games, and he became a frequent subject of discussion among the Celtics' television and radio announcers.
 Duerod earned a championship ring when the Celtics won the 1981 NBA Finals over the Houston Rockets.
-On the Celtics fans, Duerod said "Best fans in the world.
+On the Celtics' fans, Duerod said "Best fans in the world.
 Period.
 They treat the players great, and support the team no matter what the record is.
 It was a super experience for me to play in front of them!"

 Duerod played part of one more season with the Celtics, then played five games for the Golden State Warriors during the 1982–83 season.
 In his NBA career, he averaged 6.7 points per game.
 He was inducted into the University of Detroit Mercy Titans Hall of Fame in 1993.

+Duerod won a CBA championship while playing for the Detroit Spirits of the Continental Basketball Association (CBA) during the 1982–83 season.

+In 1986, he suited up as an “import” for the popular Ginebra San Miguel team in the Philippine Basketball Association Reinforced Conference, and led the team to the playoffs.

 Later life

 Duerod served as a Detroit firefighter for 27 years.
 The majority of his career was spent as an FEO (Fire Engine Operator).
 Duerod also played on the fire department's basketball team.
 He retired because of the department's mandatory retirement policy.
-Duerod died on November 13, 2020 in Westland, Michigan after suffering from leukemia.
+Duerod died on November 13, 2020, in Westland, Michigan, after suffering from leukemia.
 He was 64 years old.
-Former teammate Cureton said, “He did so many things in his life, made so many great transitions.
+Former teammate Earl Cureton said, "He did so many things in his life, made so many great transitions.
 Not just in basketball, but being a husband, being a friend, being a firefighter and everything he did, he excelled at.
-That is the only way I can sum him up, he was a one-of-a-kind guy.”
+That is the only way I can sum him up, he was a one-of-a-kind guy."
 Duerod was survived by his wife Rosemary.